One weird trick

 Have a better day!

-4 replies on “One weird trick”
+4 responses to “One weird trick”

 Sage advice.
 My time of managing a team of 12 graphic designers and reporting to a team of megalomaniacs was genuinely hellish.